 \subsection{Open-Vocabulary Object Detection and GUI Layout Parsing}

-For visual grounding and graphical user interface (GUI) reasoning, we combine (i) an open-vocabulary detector that localizes objects from natural-language prompts, (ii) a segmentation module based on Segment Anything Model~2 (SAM~2), and (iii) a GUI-specific layout parser for text regions, icons, and interactive widgets \cite{yuan2024florence2}.
+For visual grounding and graphical user interface (GUI) reasoning, we combine (i) an open-vocabulary detector that localizes objects from natural-language prompts, (ii) a segmentation module based on Hiera Transformer, and (iii) a GUI-specific layout parser for text regions, icons, and interactive widgets \cite{lin2024omnigui}.

 \paragraph{Open-vocabulary detection as joint image-text scoring.} Let $x \in \mathbb{R}^{H \times W \times 3}$ be an RGB image and $p \in \mathcal{P}$ a natural-language prompt (for example ``red submit button'' or ``navigation menu'').
-We use a compact vision-language encoder inspired by image-text pre-training with sigmoid-based contrastive losses \cite{zhai2023siglip}.
+We use a compact vision-language encoder inspired by image-text pre-training with sigmoid-based contrastive losses \cite{zhai2023siglip, yuan2024florence2}.
 An image encoder

 produces a grid of $K$ visual tokens, and a text encoder

 maps the prompt to a $D$-dimensional embedding.
 We compute a spatial relevance map

 where $\sigma$ is the sigmoid function and $\tau$ a learned temperature.
 During pre-training, $s_k$ is supervised to be high when token $k$ overlaps ground-truth regions for the prompt and low otherwise, using a multi-label logistic formulation \cite{zhai2023siglip}.
 At inference, contiguous high-score regions in the spatial grid are grouped and mapped back to image coordinates, yielding boxes